benperlmutter/augment-dashboard-to-copilot-metrics/README.md

 ```

 **How to get your session cookie:**
-1. Open your dashboard (https://app.augmentcode.com/) in a browser
+1. Open your dashboard URL in a browser
 2. Log in with your credentials
 3. Open DevTools (F12 or Cmd+Option+I)
 4. Go to: Application → Cookies → [your dashboard URL]